lfm-dev/helpme/README.md

 ## Usage

+* All guides should be .md files.

 ```bash
 helpme query1 query2 ...
 helpme all (shows all guides)
 ```

-## Formatting

-You can see the format in use in example/example_guide.md

-- \# for main titles (bold and underlined)
-- \## for subtitles (bold)
-- \# (in line) for comments (green)

-All guides should be .md files.
-By spliting the file name using underscores you can search through them using individual words.